 Short Rest vs Long Rest in D&D 5e: What's the Difference?

-What you regain on a short rest:
+What usually happens on a short rest:

 Chibi adventurers resting around a campfire